 - 1. Fold back the cover.

-- 2. Press the Jets button.
+- 2. Press the Jets or Jets 1 button.

 - 3. Carefully measure the recommended amount of chemical and slowly pour it into the filter area.
 Use care not to splash chemicals on your hands, in your eyes, on the spa surface, or on the siding.

-- Close the spa cover.
+- 4. Close the spa cover.